jonathontoon/tweet-tray/.github/PULL_REQUEST_TEMPLATE.md

 ## Postflight Checklist
 <!-- Remove items that do not apply.
 For completed items, change [ ] to [x]. -->
-- [ ] Update README, Download links...
+- [ ] Update README, download links, screenshots...
 - [ ] Update Homecrew Cask

 ## Context